|Associate Professor, B.A., M.A., M.Phil. (Waterloo), Ph.D. (York). Cross-listed: Social/Cultural Studies Program|

 Phone: (709) 637-6282

-Office: AS332CAreas of Interests: Dr. King is a Hellenist with interests in Greek literature and history, Greek and Roman historiography, and divination in the ancient world.
+Areas of Interests: Dr. King is a Hellenist with interests in Greek literature and history, Greek and Roman historiography, and divination in the ancient world.
 Her era of specialization is Alexander the Great.
-She is currently working on a monograph on Alexander and divination.
+She is currently working on a monograph on Ancient Macedonia.